microbus-io/fabric/docs/tech/codegen.md

 The `app` directory hosts `package main` of an `Application` that runs the microservice.
 This is what eventually gets built and deployed.
 The executable will be named like the host name of the service, with dots replaced by hyphens.

-The `{service}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types that they use.
+The `{service}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types (structs) that they use.
 Together these represent the public-facing API of the microservice to upstream microservices.
 The name of the directory is derived from that of the microservice in order to make it easily distinguishable in code completion tools.

 The `intermediate` directory (and package) defines the `Intermediate` which serves as the base of the microservice via anonymous inclusion.
 The `Intermediate` in turn extends the [`Connector`](../structure/connector.md).